huggingface/transformers/examples/research_projects/robust-speech-event/README.md

 	- Jeremy is a machine learning engineer at Kensho Technologies and has worked on a variety of different topics including search and speech recognition.
 Before working at Kensho, he earned a PhD in experimental particle physics at MIT and continued doing physics research as a postdoc at the University of Colorado Boulder.

 #### Gabriel Habayeb, Data Engineer, Common Voice @ Mozilla
-- Talk: Common Voice
+- Talk: The Common Voice Dataset
 - Abstract:
-- Speaker info:
+- Speaker info: Gabriel is a software developer with the Common Voice team at the Mozilla Foundation with a focus on data engineering.
+Before joining the Foundation, he spent the last six years working across different industries, including education, enterprise and not-for-profit organizations.

 #### Changhan Wang, Main author of XLS-R and Research Engineer, Meta AI Research
 - Talk: XLS-R: Large-Scale Cross-lingual Speech Representation Learning on 128 Languages